ssokolova/copilot-testing/labs.md

 ![query on code coverage](./images/ct76.png?raw=true "query on code coverage")

 8. Near the bottom of this output, you may see some *Example Commands in Sequence*.
 If so, hover over them and click the icon that looks like a terminal to send these commands directly to the terminal.
+(If you don't see a group, you can still hover over the individual commands, and insert them one at a time into the terminal via the popup terminal icon.)

 ![query on code coverage](./images/ct77.png?raw=true "query on code coverage")